ksator/junos-automation-with-ansible/README.md

 #####Variables:
 **group_vars** and **host_vars** directories at the root of this repository define variables for hosts and for groups.
+The inventory file also defines some variables.
-Ansible uses them.
+Ansible uses all of them.
-Some playbooks use other variables as well.
+Some playbooks use also other variables.

 #####Playbooks:
 All playbooks are named **pb.*.yml**